-An identification plate is attached to the outside of the operator's cab (see Figure 1-1) and to the attachments (for example luffing jib and MAX-ER attachment) available for this crane.
+An identification plate is attached to the outside of the operator's cab (see Figure 1-1) and to the attachment (luffing jib and MAX-ER attachment) available for this crane.

 The crane or attachment model and serial number are provided on the plate.